 Beckett and Buckner (2012) go on to suggest it is essential that an anti-disablist education is necessary if a fair, accessible, inclusive society is to be realised.
 Envisaging an anti-disablist education requires scrutiny of how all children are supported to learn and acquire knowledge; this, therefore, means challenging the label that some people are special.

 This completes Part One of a three-part series on packing the current debates within inclusive education.
-Part Two will explore support provision for disabled learners and consider the importance of international human rights in addressing barriers to inclusive education.
+Part Two explores support provision for disabled learners and considers the importance of international human rights in addressing barriers to inclusive education.

 Barton, L. (1998) Sociology, disability studies and education.
 In The disability reader: Social science perspectives, ed.
 T. Shakespeare, 53-65.
 London: Cassell

 Barton, L., ed.
 (1988) The politics of special educational needs.
 Lewes: Falmer

 Beckett, A. (2014) Non-disabled children’s ideas about disability and disabled people, British Journal of Sociology of Education, 35:6, 856-875